Wolran/libasm/README.md

 FR: Le but de ce projet est de me familiariser avec le langage assembleur

-EN :The goal of this project is to familiarize me with the assembly language
+EN: The aim of this project is to get familiar with assembly language.